DevEddi/DevEddi/README.md

 - 💼 Soon I will be looking for an internship, to put my knowledge into practice.
 - 🖥️ I'm currently learning JAVA
 - 👯 I try to collaborate in the search for ideas to change the world
 - ☕ Curiosity: I love coffee
-- 🎮 Favorite Game: The Elder Scroll V: Skyrim
 - 🎓 I'm majoring in Information Systems

 <h3>🆙 SKILLS</h3>